 Strengthening Our Military Families

-Military life presents unique challenges for the family unit and each individual member.
-The AYMCA provides services and programs specially designed to help junior-enlisted service members, their spouses and their children navigate military life amidst frequent transfers and deployments.
+The AYMCA provides services and programs specially designed to help junior-enlisted service members, their spouses and children navigate military life amidst frequent relocations and deployments.
 By identifying and addressing gaps in services that pose a hardship to service members and their families — hardships that can negatively affect mission readiness — the ASYMCA works hard to strengthen our military families, holistically.